Generalizing Hate Speech Detection Using Multi-Task Learning: A Case Study of Political Public Figures: The Twitter Dataset

-\textbf{\pubfig Dataset Profiling.} The crowdsourced annotation yielded $17,963$ neutral instances, $1,422$ abusive instances, and $942$ hate instances.
+The crowdsourced annotation yielded $17,963$ neutral instances, $1,422$ abusive instances, and $942$ hate instances.
 We find that all figures had consistently more neutral than problematic (abuse, hate) labeled tweets -- highlighting the class imbalance.
-The vast majority of problematic tweets ($96.62\%$) belong to right-leaning figures: $915$ (out of $942$) hateful tweets and $1369$ ($1422$) abusive tweets.
-Ann Coulter, a controversial right-leaning political commentator, accounts for just under half of all hate-labeled instances ($464$ out of $942$).
-Comparatively, the left-leaning figure with the most hate tweets was Ilhan Omar ($23$).
-Beto O'Rourke, Taylor Swift, Barrack Obama, and Michelle Obama had no tweets assigned as hate.
+The vast majority of problematic tweets ($96.62\%$) originate from right-leaning figures: $915$ (out of $942$) hateful tweets and $1369$ ($1422$) abusive tweets.
+Within the hate class, every right-leaning figure in the dataset had at least $10$ hateful tweets.
+AC, a controversial right-leaning political commentator, accounts for just under half of all hate-labeled instances ($464$ out of $942$).
+Comparatively, the left-leaning figure with the most hate tweets was IO ($23$), although these are most likely false positives (see \cref{subsec:real_world_classification}).
+Four left-leaning figures (BR, TS, BO, and MO) had no tweets labeled hate.

-\textbf{Hate speech annotation -- a difficult problem.} We quantify the difficulty of the labeling task by examining inter-annotator agreement.
-We assume that a difficult task makes a choice less evident for the workers, leading to lower consensus.
-We use the mean consensus over all tweets as opposed to the more commonly used Krippendorff's Alpha -- many workers perform few annotations, which would mechanically skew the Krippendorff's Alpha to low values due to little overlap of annotated instances between workers.
+\textbf{Hate Speech Annotation -- A Difficult Problem.} Annotating hate speech is a challenging task.
+This difficulty can be quantified by examining the inter-annotator agreement, as a difficult task often leads to lower consensus among workers.
+We use the mean agreement with the majority vote over all tweets as a measure of difficulty rather than the more widely used Krippendorff's Alpha.
+The latter is skewed to low values when there is a low overlap of annotated instances between workers.

-\cref{fig:consensus} shows the average consensus on the final label for each of the labels.
-In the binary problem, we find that consensus is significantly higher in the harmless class compared to harmful classes.
-Most harmful tweets achieved a consensus of only $4/8$ and were assigned due to tie-breaking.
-This indicates that the language used by the public figures is not overtly abusive or hateful and that even the binary problem is difficult.
-In the 3 class problem, we notice that a 3:5 tie break is the second most likely outcome for the assignment of a tweet as either abuse or hate.
-This indicates that identifying explicit facets of problematic content is difficult even when there is strong agreement that the overall tweet is problematic.
+We analyze workers' agreement in two tasks.
+The first is differentiating between harmless content (neutral) and problematic content (abuse and hate).
+The second task is differentiating between the three classes.
+We expect workers to perform better in the first task as it is easier to identify harmless from problematic content than differentiating between flavors of problematic (hate and abuse). \cref{fig:consensus} shows the average worker agreement with the majority vote for the first binary task (\cref{fig:consensus_binary}) and the second three-class task (\cref{fig:consensus_3_class}).
+The x-axis shows the number of annotators who agreed with the label assigned via the majority vote; the y-axis shows the percentage of instances with the given agreement between annotators.